Education Specialist Programs

 A Georgia Southern University graduate student who is within six (6) credits of completing a Master’s program may, with the approval of the Master’s degree program advisor, enroll for a maximum of three (3) credits toward an Ed.S. program provided all College of Graduate Studies admission requirements for “Regular” Ed.S. admission have been satisfied except for completion of the Master’s degree.
 The total number of credit hours for the semester in which the Ed.S. enrollment is approved may not exceed nine (9) credits.
 Under no circumstances may a course be used for credit in both a student’s Master’s and Education Specialist programs of study.

 Ed.S.
 Provisional Admission:

-Applicants may be approved for provisional admission based on the quality of the admission material presented.
+If program policy allows, applicants may be approved for provisional admission based on the quality of the admission material presented.
 Provisional students must earn grades of “B” or higher in their first nine (9) credits of course work after admission and meet any other stipulations outlined by the department to be converted to regular status.

 Ed.S.
 Comprehensive Exit Assessment